josehoras/josehoras.github.io/_posts/2019-05-05-lstm-in-tensorflow.md

 ```

 Now, this is the step where I was not careful the with dimensions and took me a while to debug.
-In the recurrent operation command, "dynamic_rnn()", you have the option `time_mayor=True`, that tell TensorFlow in the input "x" the first dimension will be the temporal sequence, instead of the batch size.
+In the recurrent operation command, "dynamic_rnn()", you have the option `time_mayor=True`.
+This tells TensorFlow that the first dimension in the input "x"  will be the temporal sequence, instead of the batch size.
 If you pass your input in the format (batch_size, seq_length, vocab_size), you have to set `time_mayor=False`, which is the default actually...

-The LSTM layer output is a sequence of states as long as our input sequence.
+The LSTM layer output `h_states` is a sequence of states as long as our input sequence.
 Each of these states should predict the following character.
 These states are the input to the dense layer.
-We will now get rid of the batch dimension, that we know is only one.
-We collapse that dimension passing `h_states[:, 0, :]`.
+We will now get rid of the batch dimension, as we know it is only one.
+We collapse that dimension by passing `h_states[:, 0, :]`.

 We express these scores in probabilities, that is, we normalize the series of scores so that their sum is equal to one, with the softmax function.